richhann/comp2000_2023_project/docs/Milestone2.md

     * If you do not submit a reasonable attempt at Milestone 2 you cannot sit the Viva.
     * Similarly, if you are not successful with the academic integrity component of the Viva you will receive a mark of zero for milestone 2.
 * Also note that failure to list and describe where code changes are made for any of your tasks then those tasks will not be marked.

+#### Edit (13/10/2023):
+correction, changed "sorting" to "searching" in Task 1.

+#### Edit (18/10/2023):
+a number of students have asked if they can use the pattern they didn't choose for Task 1 as their Task3.
+In other words if they implement *both* Strategy and *Observer* will that satisfy both Tasks 1 and 3?
+As long as it's clear which pattern is addressing which task, and you adhere to all the other requirements then, yes, this is allowed.

+#### Edit (21/10/2023):
+It seems that there is a bug in the `ui.jar` file that may prevent *some* approaches to using lambdas for the *uncraft* button from working.
+We've added a corrected version, but as the due date is tomorrow you will not be required to complete this aspect of task 2.
+In other words you only need implement the *craft* button not the *uncraft* button.